chadwilcomb/codereviews/nycstreets/permitapplication-canopy.md

 **Models**

-App.Models.Permittee :thumbsup:

-App.Models.PropertyOwnerInfo :thumbsup:

 App.Models.CanopyInfo
 - 1351-1354: declare all variables in first line of function scope.
 [Further reading](http://javascriptissexy.com/javascript-variable-scope-and-hoisting-explained/) on variable hoisting and function scope.

+App.Models.Application
+- 2459: `validate` function has `attrs` as input parameters.
+Therefore, we can use `attrs.PermitteeDetails` instead of `this.get("PermitteeDetails")` (like we did on line 2463 for attrs.ValidStops).

+App.Models.Permittee :thumbsup:

+App.Models.PropertyOwnerInfo :thumbsup:

 App.Models.Location :thumbsup:

 App.Models.RelatedAgencyPermit :thumbsup:

-App.Models.Insurance
+App.Models.Insurance :thumbsup:

 App.Models.Document :thumbsup:

-App.Models.Application
-- 2459: `validate` function has `attrs` as input parameters.
-Therefore, we can use `attrs.PermitteeDetails` instead of `this.get("PermitteeDetails")` (like we did on line 2463 for attrs.ValidStops).

 **Collections**